How To Achieve Maximum Guitar Speed With Your Guitar Practice Sessions - Part 1

 A typical question from a student: What specific strategy should I employ to approach better guitar speed development?

 Stage 2: Practice at 20%-35% of your maximum guitar speed.
-Do this for 5 consecutive practice sessions.
+Do this for 5 consecutive guitar practice sessions.
 Resist the temptation to play faster during this stage.
 Make sure everything you are practicing is still very clean.
 There must be NO excessive tension anywhere in your arms, hands, wrists, shoulders, neck, head or anywhere else.
 Watch to make sure you have no excessive or unnecessary movements in either hand.
 For some guitarists, this first step is very boring.
 You MUST remain patient with yourself, and the practicing process, during this time.
 This is absolutely critical!
 If you skip this step, you will probably train your hands to play incorrectly, inefficiently and ineffectively.
 At this stage you are developing the proper muscle memory for this specific guitar technique.
 If you are currently studying with a great guitar teacher, your progress will be much faster, easier and better than if you attempt to do this on your own.
 Once you have mastered stage two, you may move on to stage three, but not before!
-Above I said you should practice this stage for 5 consecutive practice sessions.
+Above I said you should practice this stage for 5 consecutive guitar practice sessions.
 That is only a general guideline, after the 5th session, reevaluate your progress.
 If you have not mastered this step, continue practicing that guitar technique at 20%-35% before moving on to stage 3.

 Stage 3: Practice at 50% of your maximum guitar speed.
 Do this for 3 consecutive guitar practice sessions.
 Again, make sure everything remains very clean.
 Play relaxed without tension anywhere in your arms, hands, wrists, shoulders, neck, etc. Watch to make sure you have no excessive or unnecessary movements in either hand.
-Do not move on until this step is mastered (it could take longer than 3 sessions, but do NOT move on to stage 4 before practicing for 3 sessions.
+Do not move on until this step is mastered (it could take longer than 3 guitar practice sessions, but do NOT move on to stage 4 before practicing for 3 sessions.

 Stage 4: Practice at 60-65% of your maximum guitar speed.
 Do this for 3 consecutive guitar practice sessions.
 Again, with total relaxation and economy of motion (no unnecessary movements).

 Stage 5: Practice at 80% of your maximum guitar speed.
-Do this for 5 consecutive practice sessions.
+Do this for 5 consecutive guitar practice sessions.

-Stage 6: Practice at 85% of your maximum guitar speed for the next (1) practice session only.
+Stage 6: Practice at 85% of your maximum guitar speed for the next (1) guitar practice session only.